crownsedge/tuneout/README.md

 ## How to build

 1. Clone the repository to your macOS computer.
-2. Open the .scpt file in Script Editor.
+2. Open the .applescript file in Script Editor.
 (It _should_ be set to open using Script Editor by default.)
 3. Click "File ‣ Export..."
 4. Change the File Format to "Application" and ensure "Stay open after run handler" (and optionally "Run-only") is checked.
 5. Click "Save".